Skip to main content

 Abstract Equality Algorithm

-The == operator follows the Abstract Equality Comparison Algorithm, which performs type coercion that can be unpredictable.
+The == operator follows the Abstract Equality Comparison Algorithm, whose type coercion can be unpredictable.
 Always prefer === for explicit comparisons.

 More Abstract Equality Examples